CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `volumes_15min_mvt`

 `volumes_15min_mvt` contains data aggregated into 15 minute bins.
 In order to make averaging hourly volumes simpler, the volume can be `NULL` (for all modes) or `0` for classifications 1, 2, 6, 10 (which corresponds to light vehicles, bicycles (classifications 2 and 10) and pedestrians).

 The 1-min data do not identify if a camera is malfunctioning, so gaps in data could either mean there was no volume, or that the camera malfunctioned.
 Because we have continuous data from these counters, we no longer try to interpolate data during gaps.
 When our heuristics identify `unacceptable_gaps`, then the entire hour of data is thrown out and the volume is set to `NULL` to imply that the data has been processed for this hour, but the results have been discarded.

 A `0` value implies the process identifies the camera was working, but there was no volume for that mode.
 Only volumes for pedestrians, cyclists and light vehicles (`classification_uid IN (1,2,6,10)`) are filled in because those are the modes we report on more frequently.
 Other modes are not filled because they have much lower volumes, so the 0s would expand the size of the dataset considerably.

-The [`aggregate_15_min_mvt()`](sql/function-aggregate-volumes_15min_mvt.sql) function performs zero-filling by cross-joining a table containing all possible movements described in ([`intersection_movements`](#intersection_movements)) The only type of movement tracked in the 1-minute volume data, but not the aggregated data, is bicycle exits (`classification_uid = 10 and movement_uid = 8`).
+The [`aggregate_15_min_mvt()`](sql/function-aggregate-volumes_15min_mvt.sql) function performs zero-filling by cross-joining a table containing all possible movements described in ([`intersection_movements`](#intersection_movements)).
+The only type of movement tracked in the 1-minute volume data, but not the aggregated data, is bicycle exits (`classification_uid = 10 and movement_uid = 8`).
 The vendor recommended that bicycle exits not be used due to data quality concerns.

+**Please note that movements for vehicles (including bicycles) are different than those for pedestrians.**

+Please see [this diagram](#Vehicle-Movement-(Including-Bicycles)) for a visualization of turning movements for vehicles (including bicycles).

+Please see [this diagram](#Pedestrian-Movement) for a visualization of pedestrial movements.

 `volumes_15min_mvt` is a table with all possible times and movements for active intersections.
 Through a left join with [`unacceptable_gaps`](#unacceptable_gaps), the query checks if the bins are within the unacceptable gap (technically, within the hour and the hour after), if so volume is set to NULL, otherwise the volume is set to sum(volume) as shown in the line `CASE WHEN un.accept = FALSE THEN NULL ELSE (COALESCE(SUM(A.volume), 0)) END AS volume`.